DrAchernar/Firebase-Panel-Example/README.md

  Used php-firebase sdk from > https://github.com/kreait/firebase-php

  Step 1 :
 Create new profile and app on Auth0 Management Panel, set your configuration by following docs of Auth0.
-Download your pre-packed php files from QuickStart step.
-Follow guide and complate Auth0 side.
+Download your pre-packed php files from QuickStart step and move them to "adminpanel" folder..
 Or create step by step manuelly.
 You need to be check configurations on settings section and you need to update your changes both two side on your local files(especially .env file) and on settings page(auth0.com)
 ..
  Step 2: